saricden/saricden.com/_posts/blog/2015-03-17-hello-world.md

 If I were to label myself and my intention for this blog with two words those words would be <em>curious</em> and <em>creative</em>.
 Plus you know: tallish, sleep deprived, unintentionally judgey, and reasonable draw-er.

-If nothing else I hope my writing inspires curiousity and critical thinking, and at the end of the day: questions.
+If nothing else I hope my writing inspires curiosity and critical thinking, and at the end of the day: questions.

 Kirk out.